gabrielecanepa/HTMLStart/README.md

 ## Content

-The generate document contains:
+The snippet contains:

-- The **reccomend minimum** to make the document work properly on any device and show a title and a description of the page
+- The **recommend minimum** to let the document work properly on any device and to show a title and a description of the page
-- All the essential **Open Graph** and **Twitter** tags that enable any web page to become a rich object in a social context
+- All the essential **Open Graph** and **Twitter** tags that enable any web page to become a rich object in a social network
-- A complete reference that will help you show your **favicon** on every browser and device
+- A complete reference that will help you show your **favicons** on every browser and device
-- Some sample **link and script** tags (with minified _Bootstrap_ and _FontAwesome_ included) following best practices to help your document load faster
+- Some sample **link and script** tags (minified _Bootstrap_ and _FontAwesome_) following best practices to help your document load faster

 ## Install